 The power of tradition reinvented

-Although it seems that the story of the first Slovak whisky began to be written relatively recently, its history is much richer.
+Although it seems that the story of the Nestville Whisky began to be written relatively recently, its history is much richer.
 The beginnings of the spirit production tradition, which we can confirm from the available sources, were born under the massive walls of Ľubovňa Castle already in the middle of the 18th century.
 This tradition was later continued by the Morgenbesser distillery family, which preserved the production and storage procedures for us.

 Thanks to their knowledge and determination, we were able to pay tribute to our ancestors while creating something unique.
 We succeeded with the amber Nestville Whisky, which carries the legacy of more than 260 years of tradition and combines history with the present.
 The name was created by combining the words “nest” (hniezdo) and “village” (dedina/obec) according to the village of Hniezdne, where its production takes place.
 The latter derives its name from the number of storks that regularly nest in the area and symbolize loyalty to traditions.